Finnish utopian colonies

 Penedo, both of which sought to build a completely new

 world.
-The most common utopian feature in all the Finnish
+The most common utopian features in all the Finnish communities concerned common housing

 Sexual morals or children's education were rarely a topic

 of interest in Finnish utopian communities.
 The most

 striking exceptions were Sointula and Penedo.
 Sointula had

 kindergarten and at Penedo the original plan was to teach

 the children without a school.